stefkn/now-examples/charge/README.md

 $ now init charge
 ```

-> Alternatively, create a project, and Git repository, with this example template [using the ZEIT dashboard](https://zeit.co/new/flaskex-postgresql).

 ## Example Contents

 The example consists of one source directory, `/source`, which contains an index and layout component. `/source` also includes a `/pages` directory where `.mdx` files are stored.
 This file structure is very basic as Charge focuses on simplicity, however, you are free to use whatever file structure suits your needs best.